NotSooShariff/spamwarden-api/README.md

 - `README.md`: This readme file.
 - `requirements.txt`: A file listing the required Python packages.
 - `vectorizer.pkl`: A pre-trained TF-IDF vectorizer for text data.
-- `API Test/`: A folder containing a test script, `test.py`, for checking if the API works or not after you have followed the steps on how to run below.
+- `testcode/`: A folder containing a test script, `test.py`, for checking if the API works or not after you have followed the steps on how to run below.

 ## 🚀 How to Use the Code